sublayerapp/sublayer_documentation/docs/concepts/generators.md

 ### [Examples](https://github.com/sublayerapp/sublayer/tree/main/examples):

-* [CodeFromDescriptionGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/code\_from\_description\_generator.rb): Generates code based on a description and the technologies used.
+* [CodeFromDescriptionGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/code_from_description_generator.rb): Generates code based on a description and the technologies used.
-* [DescriptionFromCodeGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/description\_from\_code\_generator.rb): Generates a description of the code passed in to it.
+* [DescriptionFromCodeGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/description_from_code_generator.rb): Generates a description of the code passed in to it.
-* [CodeFromBlueprintGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/code\_from\_blueprint\_generator.rb): Generates code based on a blueprint, a blueprint description, and a description of the desired code.
+* [CodeFromBlueprintGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/code_from_blueprint_generator.rb): Generates code based on a blueprint, a blueprint description, and a description of the desired code.
+* [GithubActionGenerator](https://github.com/sublayerapp/sublayer/blob/main/examples/github_action_generator.rb): Generate a Github Action YAML file.

 ### Troubleshooting